How to watch The Lord of the Rings and The Hobbit movies in order

 It is a good time to rewatch, or even watch for the first time, the movies set in Middle-earth.

 Both trilogies - The Hobbit and The Lord of the Rings - have been remastered in 4K making them look better than ever with the epic saga really benefitting from the long-awaited visual and audio upgrade.

 But the debate rages on as to the best order to watch the movies with some choosing to go for The Hobbit first, while others choosing to go with the original trilogy first.

 Upgrade now for just £11 a month to enjoy blockbusters like The Suicide Squad, Peter Rabbit 2 and Godzilla vs Kong, alongside a selection of festive flicks like A Boy Called Christmas and Elf – all from the comfort of your own home.

 If you are unsure which way to watch them, here are both orders you can do it to help you make up your mind - along with our pick for what we think is the best way to do it.

-Lord of the Rings in order of release
+The Lord of the Rings and The Hobbit films in release date order